 Arizona courts reference two different tests for measuring blood alcohol content.
 The first test is a breathalyzer.
 Breathalyzers provide data on blood alcohol content levels in a person’s breath, but some defense attorneys can refuse the reading.

 Arizona courts also use blood tests.
 Many people argue that blood samples are more concrete and accurate than breathalyzer tests.
-However, an experienced defense attorney can also argue the validity of a blood sample in certain circumstances.
+However, an experienced Glendale criminal lawyer can also argue the validity of a blood sample in certain circumstances.

 Defenses for a Breathalyzer